 Image from - http://www.mrb-lewisandclarkcenter.org/pages/Native-American-Connection.html

 As Lewis and Clark, led the expedition further into the west they followed the Missouri River to the headwaters where they began their trek over the continental divide.
 After crossing the Continental Divide in September 1805 the party soon reached the historic Lolo Trail, which is located in what is known today as the Great State of Montana.
-Lewis and Clark would make a trecherous climb that took them over the top of Lolo pass and eventually to the other side where they first made contact with the Nez perce tribe.
+Lewis and Clark would make a treacherous climb that took them over the top of Lolo pass and eventually to the other side where they first made contact with the Nez Perce Tribe.

-Sacajewa, was able to again help establish relationships between the tribe members and the members of the expedition.
-The Nezperce, tribe was truly a formable piece to the journey as they were able to replenish the famished party with fresh Salmon from the Clearwater River.
+Sacajawea, was able to again help establish relationships between the tribe members and the members of the expedition.
+The Nez Perce Tribe was truly a formidable piece to the journey as they were able to replenish the famished party with fresh Salmon from the Clearwater River.

 The canoes that were used to navigate the Clearwater, Snake, and Columbia were crafted out of large Ponderosa Pines.
 As they carved out the canoes the expedition was able to rest a few days before continuing towards the Pacific Ocean.
 The area in which the party camped as they built these canoes, is known today as Canoe Camp.
 Canoe Camp is down river from the town of Orofino Idaho.

 Orofino Idaho, (fine gold) in Spanish was named after the discovery of gold on Orofino Creek.
 Ultimately the Lewis and Clark expedition paved the way for industry in the Orofino and Clearwater Valley.
 In 1861 Orofino was established and the Gold Rush was on.
 Orofino began as a mining town as Gold was discovered in the Clearwater River valley and other surrounding areas.
 Eventually the Logging Industry became the next big thing in the Clearwater Valley and Orofino transitioned from a mining camp to a logging town.